 - Exercising choice (choosing routes on walks, whether they want to play or train, whether they want time alone)

 One of the greatest pleasures in life for our dog Steffi is rolling in deer pee in Richmond Park.
 If you’re wondering whether deer pee smells bad… well, it’s absolutely disgusting!
 But watching the look of sheer joy on Steffi’s face when she’s rolling in the grass, we can’t deny her that pleasure.
 And after all, Steffi’s coat is washable as is her dog bed in the car.
 A quick wash when we get home is a small price to pay so that she can express perfectly natural dog behaviour.

-There is a lot more to say about all of these topics and we haven’t yet talked about Rescue Dogs or Adult Dogs… so stay tuned for more content to come.
+There is a lot more to say about all of these topics and we haven’t yet talked about Rescue Dogs… so stay tuned for more content to come.

 Are you ready to enjoy a happy, well-mannered puppy or adolescent dog?
 Then get in touch, we’d love to help.